 MAT 143 Pre-Calculus With Trigonometry (4) This course is designed to provide the necessary foundation for a standard calculus course.
 Topics include absolute value and quadratic inequalities, functions and their equations, exponential and logarithmic functions and their applications, right triangle trigonometry, law of sines and law of cosines, trigonometric functions (circular) and their inverses, trigonometric identities and equations, addition and multiple angle formulas, and binomial theorem.
 Graphing calculator use is required.
-Prerequisite: Grade of C or better in MAT 114 Intermediate Algebra, College Algebra, or equivalent.
+Prerequisite: Grade of C or better in intermediate algebra, college algebra or equivalent.
+Not open to anyone with previous credit in MAT 141 or 142.

 MAT 151 Statistics I (4) Topics covering the descriptive and inferential aspects of statistics will include: frequency distribution, graphs, measures of central tendency and dispersion, probability, probability distributions, binomial and normal distributions, introduction to sampling theory, estimation theory, and hypothesis testing (mean, variance, proportions, etc.).
 Computer software and graphing calculator applications will be an integral component of this course.
 A graphing calculator with specific statistical capabilities will be required.
 Credit will not be given for both MAT 151 and BUS 219.
-Prerequisite: MAT 116 or MAT 143 or equivalent.
+Prerequisite: MAT 116 or 141 or MAT 143 or equivalent.